tn-aixpa/rs-deforestation/docs/howto/workflow.md

 secret1 = proj.new_secret(name="CDSETOOL_ESA_PASSWORD", secret_value="esa_password")
 ```

-Register 'download_images_s2' operation in the project.
+<p align="justify">Register 'download_images_s2' operation in the project.
 The function if of kind container runtime that allows you to deploy deployments, jobs and services on Kubernetes.
 It uses the base image of sentinel-tools deploved in the context of project which is a wrapper for the Sentinel download and preprocessing routine for the integration with the AIxPA platform.
-For more details [Click here](https://github.com/tn-aixpa/sentinel-tools/).
+For more details [Click here](https://github.com/tn-aixpa/sentinel-tools/).</p>

 ```python
 function_s2 = proj.new_function(